 10 Reasons A Credit Union Car Loan is Better than a PCP Agreement

-Unfortunately, it’s not quite as simple as all that and there are a number of pitfalls to be aware of when entering into a PCP agreement – most of which can be avoided completely by taking out a car loan with your local credit union instead.
+Unfortunately, it’s not quite as simple as all that and there are several pitfalls to be aware of when entering into a PCP agreement – most of which can be avoided completely by taking out a car loan with your local credit union instead.

 Here are some reasons you should talk to your local credit union rather than enter into a PCP.

 A PCP is a kind of hire-purchase agreement, where you don’t actually own the car until you make the final payment.
-This means if you want to change cars or encounter difficulties during the term of the contract, you can’t sell the car without the agreement of the finance house/dealer.
+This means if you want to change cars or encounter difficulties during the term of the contract, you can’t sell the car without the agreement of the finance house/dealer as you don’t actually own the car.
+You are in effect hiring the car until you pay the GMFV.
+This is the large, final lump sum payment due at the end of the agreement and is how much it will cost you to finally own the car.

 With a credit union car loan the car is yours from day one.

-Because PCP monthly payments are fixed over the term of the agreement, you can’t pay extra each month to finish up early and you will be charged a fee if you need to restructure the agreement in any way.
+Because PCP monthly payments are fixed over the term of the agreement, you usually can’t pay extra each month to finish up early and you will be charged a fee if you need to restructure the agreement in any way.
+If you agree to act as a guarantor for someone taking out a PCP you are in fact a joint hirer and not just a guarantor.
+Any missed repayments on the agreement will also show up on your credit record.
+As a result of this, you may find it difficult to get a loan in the future.

 As part of a PCP agreement, there is usually a restriction on how much mileage you put on the car.
 Going over the agreed maximum mileage can affect the final value of the car and end up costing you more money.